microsoft/go/eng/doc/fips/README.md

 Other notes for common configurations:

 - If the app uses TLS, `import _ "crypto/tls/fipsonly"` is also necessary for FIPS compliance.
 See [TLS with FIPS-approved settings](#tls-with-fips-approved-settings)
 - A Docker image is available that includes suitable build-time config in the environment.
+See [Dockerfile base image](#dockerfile-base-image)

 Some configurations are invalid and intentionally result in a build error or runtime panic: